ideafarm/ipdos/README.md

  Please consider exploring the capabilities of IPDOS (tm) by building your "hello" program and then exploring the etherC and other API's.

 # PRICING
+ Please review the LICENSE.
+ There is no charge for using IPDOS (tm) in the manner permitted by the LICENSE.
+ The license permits usage only to contribute bug fixes and enhancements as well as all purely educational uses.
+ Installing IPDOS (tm) Bundle, a Windows service, is currently free but will be a paid product in the future.